What’s an Activity?

-If the Activity is a "stimulus-response" type recording, you can add the stimulus/prompt media to the Activity for the participants to respond to.
+If the Activity is a "stimulus" type recording, you can add the stimulus/prompt media to the Activity for the participants to respond to.
 Click the "Add Media" button to upload, record, or add a file from your Library.
-If you would like students to submit and respond to their own source media, check the box next to "Student Selected Stimulus/Prompt."
+If you would like students to submit and respond to their own source media, check the box next to "Student Selected Stimulus/Prompt" (Not available in LMS integrations).
 For more on the Source Media option, see Using Stimulus Media Activities.

 Slide Sync allows students to add PDF slides to their recording in GoReact.
 They can use this to give an awesome presentation with a supporting PowerPoint (exported to PDF)!
 Instructors can enable Slide Sync on Presenter Self-Record and Live/In-Class Record activities.
 To enable Slide Sync just check the "Allow Presenter Slide Deck" box under Recording Options.
 If you want to learn more about Slide Sync see these student instructions: Slide Sync.

 Under the Feedback panel you can add text or media instructions and select what type of feedback you wish students to provide for this activity.

 - Text: Feedback can be entered here to assist those who may be critiquing videos for this Activity.
 Give brief instructions or reminders to your participants on what they need to know before giving feedback.

 - Video: Video instructions can be recorded or uploaded here if you would like to submit a video guide instead of typing out your instructions to the activity participants.